-Thunderstorms and Tornadoes
+• Thunderstorms and Tornadoes

 Other severe local storms are thunderstorms and tornadoes.
 They are of short duration, occurring over a small area but are violent.
 Thunderstorms are caused by intense convection on moist hot days.
-A thunderstorm is a well-grown cumulonimbus cloud producing thunder and lightening.
-When the clouds extend to heights where sub-zero temperature prevails, hails are formed and they come down as hailstorm.
-If there is insufficient moisture, a thunderstorm can generate dust-storms.
-A thunderstorm is characterised by intense updraft of rising warm air, which causes the clouds to grow bigger and rise to greater height.
-This causes precipitation.
-Later, downdraft brings down to earth the cool air and the rain.

 From severe thunderstorms sometimes spiralling wind descends like a trunk of an elephant with great force, with very low pressure at the centre, causing massive destruction on its way.
 Such a phenomenon is called a tornado.
 Tornadoes generally occur in middle latitudes.
-The tornado over the sea is called water spouts.
+The tornado over the sea is called water sprouts.